nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_slotmanagement.md

 ### As a provider, use the healthcare service ASID to filter the slots returned in your response
 As a provider of slots, you will likely want to ensure that you only return slots in your response for which you would be happy receiving a booking.

-Filtering is based on the JWT received in the http Authorization header
+Filtering is based both on the JWT received in the http Authorization header (to filter slots appropriate to be released to that specific Consumer) and on the healthcareservice specified in the query (to filter slots provided by that specific service)

 #### Example
 You run three healthcare services from the same system: